(eluxadoline) Tablets, for Oral Use

 In Vitro Assessment Of Drug Interactions

 In vitro studies suggest that eluxadoline is a substrate for OAT3, OATP1B1, BSEP and MRP2, but not for OCT1, OCT2, OAT1, OATP1B3, P-gp and BCRP.
 Based on the in vitro studies, clinically meaningful interaction via inhibition of OCT1, OCT2, OAT1, OAT3, OATP1B3, BSEP and MRP2 by eluxadoline is unlikely.
-However, the in vitro studies were not adequate to establish the potential for eluxadoline to inhibit P-gp in the gut.

 In Vivo Assessment Of Drug Interactions